 Rhubarb grows best in zones where the ground freezes in winter.
 Plants require an extended chilling period with temperatures below 40 degrees to produce a crop of stems.
 As a result, rhubarb is commonplace in gardens throughout the coldest sections of the country, although it can be grown as far south as Zone 7.

 A true perennial, rhubarb plants can yield harvests 5 to 8 years or longer.
 Once plants are established, they don’t transplant easily, so choose your planting site carefully.
 Rhubarb thrives in full sun but will yield to light shade.
-Select a location that gives plants ample room; individual rhubarb plants can measure 4 to 5 feet across.
+Select a location that gives plants ample room; individual rhubarb plants can measure up to four feet wide and tall.

 Plant crowns in spring as soon as soil is workable.
-Tuck plants into slightly acidic soil rich in organic matter.
-Rhubarb crowns require shallow planting, but because plants are such heavy feeders, you should dig planting holes at least a foot deep.
-Fill the hole with a mixture of well-rotted manure or compost blended with the soil you removed.
-Bring that nearly level with surrounding soil, so that your plant crowns are 2 to 4 inches deep.
+Tuck plants into slightly acidic soil rich in organic matter; blend in plenty of well-rotted manure or compost.
+Rhubarb crowns require shallow planting (around 4 inches deep), but because plants are such heavy feeders, you should dig planting holes at least a foot deep.
 If your soil is heavy clay, plant rhubarb in raised beds.

 Established plants need to be divided every 5 to 10 years.
 You’ll know it’s time to divide when stems are crowded and thin.
 Divide when plants are dormant, in early spring or fall.
 Dig and lift clumps, cutting roots into pieces about 2 inches across.
 Take care not to damage the buds on the top of each root section.
 Replant the best sections.